-opinion on the annual financial statements.
+The external auditors provide an independent assessment of systems of internal financial control and express an independent opinion on the Annual Financial Statements.
 The external audit function offers reasonable, but not absolute assurance on the accuracy of financial disclosures.

-auditors independence.
+Based on processes followed and assurances received, the Audit Committee has no concerns regarding the external auditors independence.
 In addition, the Committee confirms that its responsibility pursuant to paragraph 22.15 (h) of the JSE Limited Listings Requirements have been met.

-as external auditors for the 2020 financial year.
+The Committee has recommended, for approval at the Annual General Meeting, the re-appointment of RSM South Africa Inc. as external auditors for the 2021 financial year.
 The Committee has recommended Mr Michael Steenkamp as the registered auditor responsible for the audit.